ktbg/connoisseur/README.md

 [Metropolitan Museum of Art API](https://metmuseum.github.io/#search)

-The search url is in this format: https://collectionapi.metmuseum.org/public/collection/v1/search?q=[word or phrase] which returns a list of objectIDs.
+The search url is in this format: https://collectionapi.metmuseum.org/public/collection/v1/search?q=[word] which returns a list of objectIDs.

 ```javascript
 {